 Breakpoint analysis

 To determine whether the 2010s represent a distinct break from previous trends in life expectancy improvement in the UK, breakpoint analysis was performed using the segmented package in R. (34) These analyses are presented in the appendix.
 Figure 6A and Table 3A confirm that in the UK as a whole, and all constituent nations except Northern Ireland, a breakpoint in the series was identified within one year of 2010.
-(For Northern Ireland a breakpoint was instead identified in the mid 1980s.)
+(For Northern Ireland a breakpoint was instead identified in the mid-1980s.)
 Figure 7A shows the sensitivity of this finding to model parameterisation (the choice of random number seed used in the breakpoint algorithm), and finds the same breakpoints to be identified in all instances except for females in Wales.

 ONS life expectancy projections